 Our office will send you an email informing you once your FNA has been sent to your tribe.
 If your tribe has a website, create an account and check your progress there.

-To request a copy of your FNA, email your financial aid counselor.
+To request a copy of your FNA, please email our office at email@example.com.

 Do I need to be enrolled full time to receive funding from my tribe?